Emirates Airline cancels Baghdad flight on Wednesday after Iran strike

-DUBAI (Reuters) - Dubai-based Emirates Airline canceled a return flight to Baghdad on Wednesday following Iran’s missile attack on U.S.-led forces in Iraq.
+DUBAI, Jan 8 (Reuters) - Dubai-based Emirates Airline cancelled a return flight to Baghdad on Wednesday following Iran’s missile attack on U.S.-led forces in Iraq.

 “We are carefully monitoring the developments and are in close contact with the relevant government authorities with regards to our flight operations, and will make further operational changes if required,” Emirates said in a statement.